FaarahSheek/Brain-Tumour-Classification-Project/README.md

 ### Installation:

-Clone the repository:
+Step 1: Clone the repository:
-git clone <repository-url>
+- git clone <repository-url>

-Step 1: Navigate to the project directory.
+Step 2: Navigate to the project directory.

-Install the required Python libraries: pip install pandas numpy matplotlib seaborn statsmodels
+Step 3: Install the required Python libraries:
+- pip install pandas numpy matplotlib seaborn statsmodels

-Step 2: Ensure the Global_Superstore.csv dataset is in the project directory.
+Step 4: Ensure the Global_Superstore.csv dataset is in the project directory.

-Step 3: Open the Jupyter Notebook to run the analysis.
+Step 5: Open the Jupyter Notebook to run the analysis.

 ### Key Steps
  1. Data Preprocessing: Images are augmented and loaded from Train and Test directories for each class.